dayanisc7709/apcsa-freedom-project/prep/presentation.md

 ## Hook
 * Talk about how last year Freedom Project gave idea to make whatever and in turn, that gave a game idea
 * Did not go as well as planned, so wanted to try again this year to see if there was improvement
-* Different platform and a new slate given to start from scratch again and did improve
+* Different platform and a new slate given to start from scratch again and did improve but had to be simplified

 ## Product
 * Show the game off with a short video, a gif with no audio